 - Bachelor of Industrial Design (B.I.D.)

 The Ontario Secondary School Diploma (OSSD) or equivalent including a minimum of six 4U or M courses.
 The six 4U or M courses must include Advanced Functions and Physics.
-Calculus and Vectors, Design Technology and Visual Arts are strongly recommended.
-Equivalent courses may be substituted between the old and new Ontario mathematics curriculum.
+Calculus and Vectors, Design Technology, and Visual Arts are strongly recommended.

-Note: candidates must present a portfolio of any kind of work that could demonstrate creativity and aptitude for the study of industrial design.
+Candidates must present a portfolio of any kind of work that could demonstrate creativity and aptitude for the study of industrial design.
+Detailed information about the portfolio requirements can be found at admissions.carleton.ca.
 Attending an information session at the School is recommended.

-Applications for admission to second or subsequent years will be assessed on their merits and on space availability in the program.
-Advanced standing will be granted only for those courses that are determined to be appropriate and is subject to space availability.
+Applications for admission beyond first year will be assessed on their merits and on space availability in the program.
+Advanced standing will be granted only for those courses that are determined to be appropriate.

 Direct Admission to the First Year of the Co-op Option